strukturag/sloth/README.md

 #### A tiny REST framework for Go

 Sloth is a micro-framework for building RESTful APIs.
-It was forked from (Sleepy)[https://github.com/dougblack/sleepy] to support the (Gorilla web toolkit)[http://www.gorillatoolkit.org/pkg/mux].
+It was forked from [Sleepy](https://github.com/dougblack/sleepy) to support the [Gorilla web toolkit](http://www.gorillatoolkit.org/pkg/mux).

 ```go
 package main